-This is the weeknight ragù — not the Sunday-sauce three-hour kind, but the fast, honest version built from ground pork and big flavors.
-Fennel seed and Calabrian chili do the heavy lifting.
+This is the weeknight pork ragù — not the Sunday-sauce three-hour kind, but the fast, honest version built from ground pork and big flavors.
+Fennel seed and Calabrian chili paste do the heavy lifting.
 The fennel opens the pork up; the Calabrian chili adds heat that's earthy rather than sharp.
+It sits halfway between a Tuscan pork ragù (fennel, red wine, restraint) and a Calabrian one (chili, heat, salt-cured pork).
+Both regions show up on the plate.

 San Marzanos, a glass of red wine, twenty minutes on a simmer — and you have something that tastes like it's been going all day.
 The shape matters too.
 Mezze rigatoni is short, ridged, hollow.
 It doesn't just carry the sauce — it holds it.